DevExpress/dataprocessingapi-mvp-example/README.md

 - Use functions to clean and structure data alongside with analytical functions.
 - Debug your app using a wide range of API.
 - Transform your data quickly from raw data to final output.

+> DevExpress Data Processing API is a prototype (MVP) of a new product and is therefore not yet a part of the DevExpress product line.

+This example is created to collect feedback and usage data.
+If you are interested in DevExpress Data Processing API, leave a comment under our blog post or create a ticket in our [Support Center](https://supportcenter.devexpress.com/ticket/list).

 ## About Example